reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 ## Per-Environment Logging with Spring Boot

 As we've seen above, configuring a plain Java application to log to different destinations requires managing environment variables.
+To add more environment-specific configuration, we would have to add more and more environment variables.
+This would quickly become cumbersome.

-When we're building a Spring Boot application instead, we can make use of Spring Boot's powerful configuration mechanism to make our logging configuration a bit more elegant.
+When we're building a Spring Boot application, we can make use of Spring Boot's powerful configuration mechanism to make our logging configuration a bit more elegant.

 The full example project is available [on GitHub](https://github.com/thombergs/code-examples/tree/master/logging/spring-boot).